The NormaTec Via Series in Action

 The patient is an 84-year-old male with bilateral lower extremity chronic wounds with venous insufficiency, lymphedema, and arterial insufficiency.
 His past medical history includes CHF, Afib, HTN, DJD, and multiple episodes of cellulitis treated with oral antibiotics.
 His symptoms were present for over three years.
 Previously, he tried elevation, exercise, compression bandaging system, debridement, and diuretics.

-New, healthy nail growth after treatment with NormaTec.
+New, healthy nail growth after treatment with NormaTec indicating significantly improved circulation to the extremities.

 The patient is a 74 year-old male with bilateral lower extremity venous insufficiency and lymphedema with ulcerations.
 His past medical history includes multiple episodes of cellulitis, A-Fib, DM, Diabetic Peripheral Neuropathy, DJD, GERD, HTN, PVD.
 His symptoms have been present for several years.
 Previously, he tried elevation, exercise, wound dressings, debridement, gradient compression garment, bandaging, antibiotics, and participation in a formal wound care program.